NYPD officers hit with criminal charges, discipline over actions during George Floyd protests - LI News Radio

 Ben185/iStockBy AARON KATERSKY, EMILY SHAPIRO and IVAN PEREIRA, ABC News

-(NEW YORK) — An NYPD officer who allegedly violently shoved a protester to the ground has turned himself in Tuesday morning to face criminal charges.
+(NEW YORK) — A New York Police Department officer who allegedly shoved a protester to the ground, turned himself in Tuesday morning to face criminal charges.

-The court appearance came before the department announced another officer is facing disciplinary actions for their use of force during the protests.

 Officer Vincent D’Andraia, 28, was charged in a criminal complaint with assault, criminal mischief, harassment and menacing, according to the Brooklyn District Attorney’s Office.

-The incident, caught on video, took place on May 29 while D’Andraia was assigned to monitor a large crowd of protesters by Brooklyn’s Barclays Center, prosecutors said.
+The portions of the alleged incident, caught on video, took place on May 29 while D’Andraia was assigned to monitor a large crowd of protesters by Brooklyn’s Barclays Center, prosecutors said.

-D’Andraia told a 20-year-old woman in the street to move, and when she asked why, he “allegedly smacked her cellphone out of her hand, and violently shoved her to the ground,” prosecutors said.
+D’Andraia allegedly told Dounya Zayer, 20, to move, and when she asked why, he “smacked her cellphone out of her hand, and violently shoved her to the ground,” prosecutors said.
+The officer allegedly called the victim, a “stupid f—— b—-,” according to the criminal complaint.

-She was “seen rolling on the street and into a curb,” but D’Andraia and other officers continued walking, prosecutors said.
+Zayer suffered head and back pain, a seizure and a concussion, and was hospitalized, according to the criminal complaint.

+Zayer’s attorney, Tahanie A. Aboushi said she is disappointed the officer was charged with a misdemeanor and not a felony, given the severity of the injuries.

+“Dounya was assaulted for the very reason she was protesting — police brutality.
+The NYPD has been allowed to engaged in this type of conduct with impunity for too long,” Aboushi, who is running for the Manhattan district attorney’s office, said in a statement.

-Later in the morning, NYPD commissioner Dermot Shea announced an unnamed officer was placed on modified duty following an investigation into their actions during a May 29 protest in Brooklyn.
-The incident, which was also filmed, showed the officer open the door of their unmarked vehicle as they passed by a protester, striking the protester on their side.
+Later in the morning, NYPD commissioner Dermot Shea announced that an unnamed officer was placed on modified duty following an investigation into their actions during a May 29 protest in Brooklyn.
+The incident which was also caught on video, allegedly showed the officer open the door of their unmarked vehicle as they passed by a protester, striking the protester on their side.

 Shea said the officer’s case has been referred to the NYPD’s Department Advocate office for disciplinary action.